mongodb-js/vscode/src/language/README.md

 #### Client

 Debugging the client code is as easy as debugging a normal extension.
 Set a breakpoint in the client code and debug the extension by pressing `F5`.
-Use `console.log()` for printing debug information in the Debug Console of the extension.

 #### Server

 Since the server is started by the `LanguageClient` running separately, we need to attach a debugger to the running server.
 To do so, switch to the Run view and select the launch configuration `Extension + Server Inspector` and press `F5`.
 This will run both the extension and the Server Inspector.

-Use `connection.console.log()` for printing debug information in the `MongoDB Language Server` Output Channel of the server.

 ![MongoDB Language Server output channel](https://user-images.githubusercontent.com/23074/76441349-a489e980-6395-11ea-8247-50cfe9b3ff61.png)